 Yes, absolutely.
 I really love being able to talk to organizations and agencies about their unique problems, processes, and opportunities.
 I sincerely love helping others do better work, so please get in touch if you’d like me to do a workshop or consult with you.

 I do!
-I offer half, full, or multi-day workshops about responsive design, Web design process & worklow, atomic design, pattern libraries, and a number of other topics.
+I offer full-day or multi-day workshops about design systems, atomic design, style guides, process & workflow, responsive design and a number of other topics.
 If you’d like me to come to your organization to conduct a workshop, please feel free to contact me.

 Do you offer consulting services?